 1. You're not yet done so, it's time to create your database.
 Check the 'Before you begin' section of this page for details.

 2. Choose My own database.

 3. Choose your type of database, then enter the details for your database.

 > Using a standard JDBC database connection JIRA connects to your database.
-As Connection pooling is handled within JIRA, you can change this using JIRA configuration tool later.
+As Connection pooling is handled within Jira, you can change this using the JIRA configuration tool later.

 * Download and extract the proper Database JDBC Drivers.